-There will be both a midterm exam final exam for this course.
+There will be both a mid course exam and end of course exam for this course.
 Both exams will be comprised of short-answer and/or longer open-ended questions.
 Check the schedule for dates.

 A missed exam can only be made up in the case of documented and verifiable extreme emergency situations.